Programme

 13.30-15.00 Sessions 4

-Session 4b (BIO): Labour Biographies: Documenting and Connecting Individual and Collective Personal Trajectories within Labour Organising
+Session 4a (BIO): Labour Biographies: Documenting and Connecting Individual and Collective Personal Trajectories within Labour Organising (Room: A1)

-• Nina Trige Andersen, Copenhagen) and Jonas Söderqvist (Swedish Labour Movements Archives and Library) will present the project ideas.
-The panel will include Ole Martin Rønning (Arbejderbevegelsens arkiv och bibliotek, Oslo), Alpo Väkevä (Työväenliikkeen kirjasto, Helsinki), Ragnheiður Kristjánsdóttir (Háskóli Íslands, Reykjavik) and a representative (Jesper Jørgensen ???) from Arbejdermuseet og Arbejderbevægelsens Bibliotek og Arkiv, Copenhagen
+• Panel discussion: Nina Trige Andersen, Copenhagen) and Jonas Söderqvist (Swedish Labour Movements Archives and Library) will present the project ideas.
+Other discussants: Ole Martin Rønning (Arbejderbevegelsens arkiv och bibliotek, Oslo), Alpo Väkevä (Työväenliikkeen kirjasto, Helsinki), Ragnheiður Kristjánsdóttir (Háskóli Íslands, Reykjavik) and a representative from Arbejdermuseet og Arbejderbevægelsens Bibliotek og Arkiv, Copenhagen

-Session 4c (CDW): State Surveillance and Labour Conflicts
+Session 4b (CDW): State Surveillance and Labour Conflicts (Room: A3)

 • Hanne Koivisto (University of Turku): Finnish Left-Intellectuals as the Target for State Police in the 1930s